bryanbraun/music-box-fun/site/README.md

 - `make dev-site` - Start the static site server
 - `make stop-site` - Stops the static site server

-To test with local SSL (needed for copy-to-clipboard), install [simplehttp2server](https://github.com/GoogleChromeLabs/simplehttp2server#installation), and run it in the `public` folder.
+The local development server uses SSL, which is required for frontend features like service-workers and copy-to-clipboard.

 ## Updating dependencies